Study plan - Healthy Ageing and Rehabilitation

 - can collaborate, and engage in decision-making and action with relevant stakeholders: older adults, next-of kin, volunteers, lay persons, professionals, and policy makers

 The programme is a cohort-based, two-year, full-time programme (120 ECTS) in English.
 To earn the degree students are required to take six courses (for the total of 80 ECTS) and complete a Master`s Thesis (40 ECTS).
-All students are required to attend two two-week on-campus sessions.
+All students are required to attend two two-week on-campus sessions if physically possible.
 The first two-week session is at the beginning of the programme.
 The second one is at the beginning of the third semester to support the development of the Master's Thesis.
+If it is not possible to attend the two sessions physically, students are required to attend digitally.

 Various teaching methods will be used in the programme, depending on the content to be taught as well as the needs of students.
 Efforts will be made to provide learning choices for students by presenting materials using different modes (text, voice, video), creating multiple avenues for students' engagement (individual and group activities), and allowing student to express the newly acquired knowledge, skills and competencies in multiple ways (paper, presentation, video, poster).
 Instructors are responsible for setting the climate, selecting the content and curating the resources, and supporting the discourse.

-Individual written term paper, individual portfolio and Master`s Thesis.
+Individual written term paper, portfolio and Master`s Thesis.

 - University of Dhaka, Bangladesh, Master in Rehabilitation Science